Service Desk Rebranding

 Business Hours give you more control over SLAs in your helpdesk, and when a ticket is due.
-For example, if your helpdesk works between 9am to 6pm Mon-Fri and a customer logs a ticket at 7pm on Tuesday, the "Due by" timers do not start ticking till Wednesday morning at 9.
+For example, if your service desk works between 9am to 6pm Mon-Fri and a customer logs a ticket at 7pm on Tuesday, the "Due by" timers do not start ticking till Wednesday morning at 9.

 Holidays work exactly like business hours.
-If your helpdesk works between 9am to 6pm Mon - Fri, and a customer sends a medium priority ticket at 8pm on Friday with a resolution time of 24 hours, then the ticket Due By time is set to 9am on Tuesday (not 8pm on Sat).
+If your service desk works between 9am to 6pm Mon - Fri, and a customer sends a medium priority ticket at 8pm on Friday with a resolution time of 24 hours, then the ticket Due By time is set to 9am on Tuesday (not 8pm on Sat).

 You can also create multiple sets of business hours and holidays, and apply them for specific groups.
 If you have one support team working on PST and another on GMT, you can let each group have its own set of business hours and holidays.

 Freshservice allows you to add tags to tickets so that you can easily find them when needed.
 The use of tags is not just restricted to tickets, and is also used in contacts and solution articles.
 This section under Admin settings gives you a complete list of all the tags used in the service desk along with usage count for every tag, including the number of linked tickets or solution articles.
 You can delete tags and also filter them based on usage, name, and in ascending or descending order.